Mickey-Myers/financial-modeling-website/replit.md

-# Professional Financial Modeling Website
+# Financial Modeling Partners - Institutional Financial Advisory

 ## Overview

-This is a modern, responsive one-page website for a professional financial modeling consulting business.
-The application showcases financial modeling services with clean aesthetics, fast performance, and conversion-focused design.
+This is a sophisticated, institutional-grade one-page website for Financial Modeling Partners, designed to match the prestige and aesthetic of firms like Moelis, Allen & Co., or Centerview Partners.
+The application showcases institutional financial modeling services with refined typography, sophisticated color schemes, and elevated design language targeting PE/VC-backed companies, real estate developers, and family offices.
 Built using React with TypeScript, TailwindCSS for styling, and Express.js for the backend API.

 ## System Architecture